nickvdw/image-to-voronoi/README.md

 ## Introduction

 In this document, we present a description of how to access the *Voronoier* application.
+This application is associated with [this](https://www.researchgate.net/publication/344822620_Voronoier_From_Images_to_Voronoi_Diagrams) paper that was submitted to VINCI 2020.

 ## Accessing the Application